epew-workshop/epew-workshop.github.io/index.md

 Topics of interest include, but are not limited to, the following topic areas:

-Theoretical advances in performance modeling and evaluation:
+Theoretical advances in performance modelling and evaluation:
   - Probabilistic, stochastic, or performability models, such as Queueing Networks, Petri Nets, and Process Calculi
   - Analytical and numerical solution techniques and simulation techniques
   - Quantitative model checking, equivalence checking, and static analysis